 AESTHETIC MEDICINE QUESTIONS

-No cream can reverse significant wrinkles or even deeper lines, but they help with skin texture and tone and minimize fine lines,pores and some brown discoloration in the skin.
+No cream can reverse significant wrinkles or even deeper pores and scars, but they help with skin texture and tone and minimize fine lines,pores and some brown discoloration in the skin.
 At Live Young, we see them as support for the treatments we provide at the clinic.
 Some can help stimulate collagen and others are exfoliators.
-Vitamin A or Retinol/ Retinoic Acid remains the gold standard for wrinkle treatment but we also carry the peptides (Argireline and others) and other active ingredients for those who can’t tolerate vitamin A or who want an added boost.
+Vitamin A or Retinol/ Retinoic Acid remains the gold standard for wrinkle treatment but we also carry the peptides (Argireline and others) for those who can’t tolerate vitamin A or who want an added boost.
 Vitamin C and other antioxidants can help protect the skin when applied topically.

 The key is getting the right ingredients, in sufficient quantities, in a delivery system that will deliver the active ingredients into the skin’s deeper layers.
-Our clinic sells skincare that does all of this, as well as a selection of sunscreens for protection.
-Our prices are very reasonable – you don’t need to spend a fortune to get what you need in skin care.
+Our clinic selects skincare that does all of this.
+As well we carry a selection of sunscreens for optimal and safe UV protection.

 Laser or IPL is the best way to treat colour discoloration in the skin that is caused by pigment deposits or dilated blood vessels.
 Microdermabrasion is a superficial treatment that polishes the skin and improves the sheen but does not go deep enough to lift the brown pigment deposits that cause sun or age spots.
 Both can be used together to get great looking, healthy skin because they treat all the skin layers.

-Photorejuvenation is a series of laser or IPL treatments that gradually improve skin texture, decrease redness and broken capillaries and lighten dark spots on the skin.
+Photorejuvenation is a series of IPL or BBL ( intense pulse light) treatments that improve skin texture, decrease redness and broken capillaries and lighten dark spots in the skin.
 It is most often used for treating the face, chest, arms and hands but can treat any skin area.
 The treatments should not be done if you have a tan because the light will be attracted to the melanin in the skin causing the tan and away from the problems we want to target- sun spots for example.
 This may lead to a less effective treatment or adverse effects from excessive heating in the skin surface which could cause a blister.
-Following the treatment, you need to avoid tanning because your body may get irregular pigment if you tan in the four weeks after.
-We encourage you to give up tanning altogether as ultraviolet light is the most important accelerator of skin aging and promotes skin cancer.
+Following the treatment, you need to avoid tanning for 4 weeks because your body may develop irregular pigment if exposed to tannin ultraviolet in this time period.
+We encourage you to give up tanning altogether as ultraviolet light is the most important accelerator of skin aging and more seriously promotes skin cancer.
 Additionally, sun exposure without protection against tanning may “undo” the benefits achieved from the laser treatment.

 BOTOX has been approved for medical use in Canada since the 1990’s years for the treatment of certain medical conditions including those caused by severe muscle spasm.
 BOTOX was approved for cosmetic use in Canada in 2001.
-BOTOX is one of 4 botulinum toxin products available in Canada all of which are purified forms and ARE NOT to be confused with botulism poisoning.
-The two are very different just like penicillin is very different from the mould it comes from.
-With botulism poisoning, large quantities of toxin are ingested usually from a contaminated food source.
+BOTOX is one of 4 botulinum toxin products available in Canada all of which are purified forms and ARE NOT to be confused with botulism – poisoning from ingestion of large quantities of the neurotoxin from a contaminated food source.
 When Botox is used for cosmetic and medical treatments the protein is purified from its natural source.
 This purification is carried out under strict quality control by the pharmaceutical company Allergan.
-During the treatment, tiny amounts are delivered by injection into targeted muscle groups to relax them.
-There are no systemic effects.
+During the treatment, very tiny amounts are delivered by injection into targeted muscle groups to relax.

-There are a lot of dermal or soft tissue fillers available today.
+There are many dermal or soft tissue fillers available today.
 Dermal fillers are categorized as temporary, semi-permanent or permanent.
-We use either temporary or semi-permanent fillers for several reasons; as our face ages and descends due to volume loss and gravity the appearance of permanent filler in the face may become less desirable over time and most importantly if an reaction occurs it can be very difficult to remove a permanent filler.
+Temporary or semi-permanent fillers are prefered for several reasons; as our face ages and sags due to volume loss and gravity the appearance of permanent filler in the face may become less desirable over time and most importantly if an reaction occurs it can be very difficult to remove a permanent filler.
 In addition, techniques and style preferences change over time.
-What looks great at one time, may not be the look you want at another.
-We see this sometimes with permanent makeup.
+What looks great at one age or point in time, may not be the look you want at another.
+Think of jean styles and materials.

 There is a big difference.
 Dr. Sweeney will see you for your initial assessment and will perform most procedures or directly oversee them.
-Being assessed and treated by a medical doctor ensures you will be given advice with scientific backing and be recommended treatments which are not only effective but also safe.
-The treatments will be different as the actual laser treatments are given at higher settings with a more powerful system.
-Not only will your treatment have the benefit of medical expertise but you can be assured of the appropriate follow-up and post-treatment care and will be in the hands of a professional who can manage complications should they occur.
-This holds true for microdermabrasion, chemical peels, Botox, Lipodissolve and the dermal fillers.
+Being assessed and treated by a medical doctor ensures you will be given advice with scientific backing and recommended treatments which are not only effective but also safe.
+Not only will your treatment have the benefit of medical expertise but you can be assured of the appropriate follow-up and post-treatment care and that you will be in the hands of a professional who can manage complications should they occur.
+This holds true for all treatments provided at Live Young Medical.

 Be careful of facilities claiming to be medispas.
 To be called a medical spa they must have a medical director who is a licensed MD.

 Laser hair removal in the right conditions is very effective for areas such as underarms, bikini, legs and arms.
 Benefit can be constrained for several reasons such as a poor match of skin color and hair quality or an underpowered laser.
 The term laser is used for all light-based systems.
 However, not all light-based systems are created equally and, I am afraid, your friend was probably treated with a system that did not deliver enough energy to do the job.
-This is both a good thing and a bad thing.
-On the positive side, from a safety standpoint, the higher-powered medical lasers should only be used by a well-trained medical professional.
-In the wrong hands, even the weaker lasers sold to spas have caused unsightly pigment changes in darker skinned individuals.
-The bad news for your friend is that she had a disappointing result for which she invested both time and money.
+From a safety standpoint, the higher-powered medical lasers should only be used by a well-trained medical professional.
+In the wrong hands, even weaker lasers have caused burns and unsightly pigment changes in darker skinned individuals.
+It is unfortunate that your friend had a disappointing result for which she invested both time and money.